mrinalghosh/py-lapse/README.md

 ### Prerequisites

 This version of py-lapse was written for Python 3.6 and higher.
-It uses the opencv-python library as well as several built in libraries.
+It uses opencv-python as well as the built in numpy, os and argparse libraries.

 Get and install OpenCV:
 ```sh